Vardot/vardoc/themes/vardoctheme/README.md

   extension, not files ending in `.css`.

 ## Additional Setup {#setup}
-Download and extract the **latest** 3.x.x version of [Bootstrap Framework Source Files] into your new sub-theme.
-After it has been extracted, the folder should read `./VARTHEME_SUBTHEME/bootstrap`.
+Bootstrap library: Download and extract the **latest** 3.x.x version of [Bootstrap Framework Source Files] into your new sub-theme.
+After it has been extracted, the folder should read `./vardoctheme/bootstrap`.

-If for whatever reason you have an additional `bootstrap` folder wrapping the first `bootstrap` folder (e.g. `./VARTHEME_SUBTHEME/bootstrap/bootstrap`), remove the wrapping `bootstrap` folder.
-You will only ever need to touch these files if or when you upgrade your version of the [Bootstrap Framework].
+Bootstrap RTL library: Download and extract the **latest** 3.x.x version of [Bootstrap Framework Source Files for Right to left] into your new sub-theme.
+After it has been extracted, the folder should read `./vardoctheme/bootstrap-rtl`.

-{.alert.alert-warning} **WARNING:** Do not modify the files inside of `./VARTHEME_SUBTHEME/bootstrap` directly.
+{.alert.alert-warning} **WARNING:** Do not modify the files inside of `./vardoctheme/bootstrap` directly.
 Doing so may cause issues when upgrading the [Bootstrap Framework] in the future.

-## Override Styles {#styles}
+## Override variables.
-The `./VARTHEME_SUBTHEME/less/theme/theme-variables.less` file is generally where you will the majority of your time overriding the variables provided by the [Bootstrap Framework].
+The `./vardoctheme/less/variables.less` file is generally where you will the majority of your time overriding the variables provided by the [Bootstrap Framework].

+## Mixins.
+The `./vardoctheme/less/mixins.less` Vartheme custom mixins.

-The `./VARTHEME_SUBTHEME/less/base/bootstrap.less` file is nearly an exact copy from the [Bootstrap Framework Source Files].
+The `./vardoctheme/less/base/bootstrap.base.less` file is nearly an exact copy from the [Bootstrap Framework Source Files].
 The only difference is that it injects the `variable-overrides.less` file directly after it has imported the [Bootstrap Framework]'s `variables.less` file.
 This allows you to easily override variables without having to constantly keep up with newer or missing variables during an upgrade.

-The `./VARTHEME_SUBTHEME/less/base/overrides.less` file contains various Drupal overrides to properly integrate with the [Bootstrap Framework].
+The `./vardoctheme/less/base/vartheme.base.less` file contains various Varbase and Vartheme overrides to properly integrate with the [Bootstrap Framework].
 It may contain a few enhancements, feel free to edit this file as you see fit.

-The `./VARTHEME_SUBTHEME/less/style.less` file is the glue that combines the `bootstrap.less` and `overrides.less` files together.
-Generally, you will not need to modify this file unless you need to add or remove files to be imported.
-This is the file that you should compile to `./VARTHEME_SUBTHEME/css/styles.css` (note the same file name, using a different extension of course).
+The `./vardoctheme/less/base/vardoctheme.base.less` file contains various Varbase and Vartheme overrides to properly integrate with the [Bootstrap Framework].
+It may contain a few enhancements, feel free to edit this file as you see fit.

+Following the SMACSS-style categorization of its CSS/LESS rules:

+## Base — CSS/LESS reset/normalize plus HTML element styling.
+* The `./vardoctheme/less/base/bootstrap.base.less` file contains
+  Bootstrap base.
+* The `./vardoctheme/less/base/vartheme.base.less` file contains
+  Vartheme base, which Bootstrap overrides
+* The `./vardoctheme/less/base/vardoctheme.base.less` file contains
+  vardoctheme base overrides over Vartheme and Bootstrap.

+##Layout — macro arrangement of a web page, including any grid systems.
+* The `./vardoctheme/less/layout/edge2edge.layout.less` file contains
+  Vartheme Edge to Edge layout for content.

+## Component — discrete, reusable UI elements.
+* The `./vardoctheme/less/component/bs-callouts.component.less` file
+  contains Bootstrap callouts component.
+* The `./vardoctheme/less/component/outside-in.component.less` file
+  contains Outside-in component.
+* The `./vardoctheme/less/component/navbar.admin.component.less` file
+  contains Vartheme navbar for administration.
+* The `./vardoctheme/less/component/navbar.component.less` file contains
+  Vartheme navbar.

+## State — styles that deal with client-side changes to components.

+## Theme — purely visual styling (“look-and-feel”) for a component.
+* The `./vardoctheme/less/theme/header.theme.less` file contains
+  vardoctheme header styling.
+* The `./vardoctheme/less/theme/footer.theme.less` file contains
+  vardoctheme footer styling.
+* The `./vardoctheme/less/theme/content.theme.less` file contains
+  vardoctheme content styling.

 ## Override Theme Settings {#settings}
 Please refer to the @link subtheme_settings Sub-theme Settings @endlink topic.